 Deciding What’s Right for You

-- Patients who are pregnant are at higher risk of becoming very ill from COVID-19.
-Studies have shown people who are pregnant are five times more likely to end up in intensive care or on a ventilator than those who are not pregnant.
+- Individuals who are pregnant are at higher risk of becoming very ill from COVID-19.
+Studies have shown people who are pregnant are more likely to be hospitalized, require intensive care, need a ventilator or breathing tube, and are at an increased risk of death from COVID-19 compared to those who are not pregnant.

 Watch two videos featuring BIDMC experts who discuss the vaccine in more detail.